robinske/hello-finatra.g8/README.markdown

 1. Reply to incoming messages with an SMS

 ### Sign up for Twilio and get a phone number
 If you already have a Twilio account and an SMS-enabled Twilio phone number, you’re all set here!
-[Feel free to jump to the next step.](https://github.com/robinske/hello-finatra.g8/blob/master/README.markdown#allow-twilio-to-talk-to-your-flask-application)
+[Feel free to jump to the next step.](https://github.com/robinske/hello-finatra.g8/blob/master/README.markdown#allow-twilio-to-talk-to-your-application)

-Before you can send an SMS from Python, you'll need to [sign up for a Twilio account](https://www.twilio.com/try-twilio) or sign into your existing account and [purchase an SMS-capable phone number](https://www.twilio.com/console/phone-numbers).
+Before you can respond to an SMS with Scala, you'll need to [sign up for a Twilio account](https://www.twilio.com/try-twilio) or sign into your existing account and [purchase an SMS-capable phone number](https://www.twilio.com/console/phone-numbers).

 If you don't currently own a Twilio phone number with SMS functionality, you'll need to purchase one.
 After navigating to the [Buy a Number](https://www.twilio.com/console/phone-numbers/search) page, check the "SMS" box and click "Search."